Scroll down for information and advice on practical issues that often come up after a road crash.

 - provide you with details of local lawyers, interpreters and funeral directors.

-FCO staff cannot investigate deaths abroad nor give legal advice.
-If you have concerns about legal issues, a solicitor with experience of dealing with deaths abroad can advise you (see above).
+FCDO staff cannot investigate deaths abroad nor give legal advice.
+If you have concerns about legal issues, a solicitor with experience of dealing with deaths abroad can advise you.

 If someone dies abroad and you want to arrange a cremation in Scotland, your funeral director will apply for a cremation order from the Scottish Government Health Directorate.
 If you are not using a funeral director, contact the Scottish Government for further information at www.gov.scot or call 0300 244 4000 (if calling from the UK) or (+44) 131 244 4000 (if calling from abroad).

-Foreign & Commonwealth Office (FCO) guidance called Support for British nationals abroad: A guide explains what support is available to family and friends if a loved one died abroad.
+Foreign, Commonwealth and Development Office (FCDO) guidance called Support for British nationals abroad: A guide explains what support is available to family and friends if a loved one died abroad.
 This guidance is available online at www.gov.uk/government/publications/support-for-british-nationals-abroad-a-guide.

 If the person who died had travel insurance, it is advisable to contact the insurer as soon as possible, in case there is a possibility of a claim.